Gingernaut/dotfiles/README.md

 # Dotfiles

-These are my linux config files.
+These are my macOS config files.